Your most important question

 It will help you grow at a much faster speed and intensity.

-Go where you had no idea you could travel to.
+Go where you did not know you could travel to.
 Go the impossible way.
 Just do it.
 Have a nice trip.

 Go for it.
 I’m with you—in your corner.